IABTechLab/uid2docs/v1/endpoints/get-identity-buckets.md

 [UID2 Documentation](../../README.md) > v1 > [Endpoints](./README.md) > GET /identity/buckets

-> This endpoint is currently under development.
-Please check back for the latest updates.

 # GET /identity/buckets

 Monitor for rotated salt buckets.
+No salt buckets will be rotated until September 1, 2021.
+The `body` will return empty until rotations on September 1, 2021 or after.

 Integration workflows that use this endpoint:
 * [Advertiser/Data Provider](../guides/advertiser-dataprovider-guide.md)